 The main cellblock was constructed between 1909 and 1912, and an excavated pit was created as a dry moat to increase defensive efforts.
 The fortress was deactivated as a military prison in 1933 and opened as a federal prison in August of 1934.
 Through 1963, the prison held many notable criminals like Al Capone, Bumpy Johnson, George “Machine Gun” Kelly, and Robert Franklin Stroud (the Birdman of Alcatraz).
 However, in all of the 29 years it was in operation, no prisoners ever successfully escaped, or at least none that they have found alive.

-Fourteen escape attempts were made by thirty six different Alcatraz inmates over the years and though almost all were captured or killed in the process, in two escapes in 1937 and June 1962, the inmates disappeared without a trace.
-The prison assumes they all drowned, (quite likely correct in the 1937 case) but over the years there have been sightings of the escapees, leading to much speculation has been made about their possible successful escape.
-The 1962 escape from Alcatraz inspired a book and movie of the same name which brought the prison to national fame.
+Fourteen escape attempts were made by 36 different Alcatraz inmates over the years and though almost all were captured or killed in the process, in two escapes in 1937 and June 1962, the inmates disappeared without a trace.
+The prison assumes they all drowned (quite likely correct in the 1937 case), but over the years there have been sightings of the escapees, leading to much speculation about their possible successful escape.
+The 1962 escape from Alcatraz inspired a book and movie that brought the prison to national fame.

 The penitentiary was closed in 1963 due to the high costs of operation in comparison with other prisons as well as the severe eroding of the building due to the salt water.
 In 1976, Alcatraz Island became part of the National Register of Historic Places, and in 1986 it became a National Historic Landmark.